babashka/fs/README.md

 ## API docs

 API docs are available at [babashka.org/fs](https://babashka.org/fs).
-Most functions take a string, `java.io.File` or `java.nio.file.Path` as input as return a `java.nio.file.Path`.
+Most functions take a string, `java.io.File` or `java.nio.file.Path` as input and return a `java.nio.file.Path`.
 Coercion into a `File` or `Path` can be done using `fs/file` and `fs/path`.